Skip to content

 There are four categories of penalties:

-• NonDeliveryPenalty: Applied when a peer fails to deliver the requested modifier within the stipulated time frame.
+• NonDeliveryPenalty: Applied when a peer fails to deliver a requested modifier within the expected timeframe.

-• MisbehaviorPenalty: Applied when a peer delivers an invalid modifier.
+• MisbehaviorPenalty: Applied when a peer delivers an invalid modifier (e.g., one failing validation rules).

-• SpamPenalty: Applied when a peer delivers a non-requested modifier.
+• SpamPenalty: Applied when a peer delivers an unsolicited modifier (one that was not requested).

-Penalties of type NonDeliveryPenalty, MisbehaviorPenalty, and SpamPenalty are not imposed on the same peer repetitively within a specified safe interval.
-A safe interval refers to the delay between the application of penalties.
+To prevent excessive penalization for transient issues, penalties of type NonDeliveryPenalty, MisbehaviorPenalty, and SpamPenalty are not applied repeatedly to the same peer within a defined safe interval (a cooldown period between penalties).

 Peer Discovery#